Unable to Locate Complete Label Info

 And a fat-to-protein ratio of about 51%.

-In addition, when you consider the plant-based protein-boosting effect of the pea protein, flaxseed and yeast culture in this recipe and the corn gluten meal, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the pea protein, flaxseed and yeast culture in this recipe and the corn gluten meal in others, this looks like the profile of a kibble containing a moderate amount of meat.

-Blue Seal Life Stages Dog Food is a plant-based dry kibble using a moderate amount of chicken, lamb or pork meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Blue Seal Life Stages is a plant-based dry dog food using a moderate amount of pork, lamb or chicken meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Those looking for a wet product from the same company may wish to visit our review of Blue Seal canned dog food.